-Should the evaporator fan need to be replaced follow the steps below.
+Should an evaporator fan need to be replaced follow the steps below.

-- 1. Remove any product from the unit.
+- 1. Remove any product from the unit. - 2.
+Uninstall unit.

-- 2. Remove unit from cabinetry to access rear.

-- 3. Disconnect power to the unit.

-- 4. Remove back panel from unit.
+- 3. Disconnect power to the unit. - 4.
+Remove rear center cover from unit.

-- 5. Disconnect fan electrical connection at rear of unit.
+5. Disconnect fan electrical connection to the fan which must be changed.

-- 6. Remove insulating foam from refrigerant line passthrough hole as needed to gain clearance for fan plug. - 7.
-Remove internal shelving. - 8.
-Remove rear shelf clips, fronts can remain. - 9.
-Remove thermistor cover. - 10.
-Remove two evaporator cover screws from top of evaporator plate.
+- 6. Remove insulating foam from refrigerant line passthrough hole as needed to gain clearance to pass fan plug through. - 7.
+Remove internal bins and bin holders, wine racks or shelf supports as dictated by unit, on the side that fan motor needs to be changed in. - 8.
+If the unit has bins or wine racks, remove the rear mounting screw only from the slide assembly on each side.
+This will allow the slide to pivot downward from the front mounting screw allowing ample room to remove the fan cover. - 9.
+Remove thermistor cover.
+From the zone with the defective fan.

+10. Remove two evaporator cover screws from top of evaporator cover to be removed.

-- 11. Grasp evaporator cover, pull forward and up as bottom of cover is installed behind the front edge of the drain trough. - 12.
+- 11. Grasp evaporator fan cover and gently pull plate away from the rear of the unit. - 12.
 While pulling the evaporator cover clear of the unit, it may be necessary to use your free hand to manipulate the fan plug end through the pass-through hole. - 13.
 Remove the 4 screws mounting the fan shroud to the evaporator plate.